-The convection or air fry style oven usually includes a broiler that allows the convection style oven to be self-cleaning.
+The convection or air fry-style oven usually includes a broiler that allows the convection-style oven to be self-cleaning.
 A self-cleaning oven heats the interior up by blasting it with heat and burning up any splattered food.
 Self-cleaning can be a bit of a misleading term.
 While they have this self-cleaning function, they do still require hands-on cleaning from time to time.

 There are also some hybrid electric and gas range ovens.
 Dual fuel ranges combine a stovetop that burns natural gas with an electrical oven.
-Combining the heating elements of gas range with the electric ovens this way allows the best of both worlds.
+Combining the heating elements of the gas range with the electric ovens this way allows the best of both worlds.

 Many ranges have an air vent above it, but you can also find a microwave or even cabinetry.

 How Many Categories of Electric Fireplaces Are There?

 When you organize the different types, it really all comes down to just four separate electric fireplace categories: